-If looking for a business-oriented VPN, you may need to find one that uses cloud technology.
+If you are looking for a business-oriented VPN, you may need to find one that uses cloud technology.
 Also, it should allow full control of your network and make it accessible from an intuitive control panel.

 On the other hand, a VPN for personal use should cater to individual users.
-And of course, it must have a wide range of features that guarantee privacy.
+And, of course, it must have a wide range of features that guarantee privacy.

 If you’re looking for an alternative to a VPN for business, you can also use a proxy server.
 This technology can give you various benefits, including using bots without being blocked, which can come in handy if you’re planning on scraping online content.